honestbee/honestbee.github.io/_posts/2017-07-20-drone-helm-repository.markdown

 }
 ```

-The s3 Bucket itself will act as a static website:
+The s3 bucket itself acting as a static website:

 ```hcl
 resource "aws_s3_bucket" "charts-bucket" {